Balancing Multi-modal Sensor Learning via Multi-objective Optimization: Preliminaries

-\textbf{Superficial modality preference.} Note that since the model weights are initialized from zero, the model will first visit a uni-modal stationary point where $\Psi_k=0$, $\vartheta_{mm, m_{3-k}}=0$ and $\boldsymbol{\Theta}_{m_{3-k}}=0$ for some $k\in\{1, 2\}$, before eventually reaching the ideal stationary point that achieve $\Psi_1=\Psi_2=0$, $\vartheta_{mm, m_{3-k}}\neq0$ and $\boldsymbol{\Theta}_{m_{3-k}}\neq0$ for all $k \in\{1, 2\}$.
-Which stationary point the model visits first will depend on the dataset statistics \citep{zhang2023theory} (see Appendix \ref{app:toy-illustration} for more details).
-Furthermore, it can be shown that uni-modal stationary point the model visits first is decoupled from which modality will contribute more in minimizing $f_{mm}$, which is known as ``superficial modality preference'' \citep{zhang2023theory}.
-For example, as in the toy MML task depicted in Figure \ref{fig:overview}, the drop in objective value $f_{mm}$ is smaller when modality $m_1$ is learned (when norm of encoder weights $\Vert \theta_{m_1} \Vert$ attain a non zero value), compared to that when modality $m_2$ is learned, although modality $m_1$ is learned first.
-Thus, imbalanced modality learning can lead to models that are overfitted to a fast learning modality, which are sub-optimal to the overall multi-modal objective.
+\textbf{Superficial modality preference.} Since the model weights are initialized near zero, the model first visits a uni-modal sensor stationary point where $\Psi_k=0$, $\vartheta_{mm, m_{3-k}}=0$, and $\boldsymbol{\Theta}_{m_{3-k}}=0$ for some $k\in\{1, 2\}$, before eventually reaching the ideal stationary point that achieves $\Psi_1=\Psi_2=0$, $\vartheta_{mm, m_{3-k}}\neq0$, and $\boldsymbol{\Theta}_{m_{3-k}}\neq0$ for all $k \in\{1, 2\}$.
+Which stationary point is visited first depends on the dataset statistics \citep{zhang2023theory} (see Appendix \ref{app:toy-illustration} for more details).
+Furthermore, it can be shown that the uni-modal sensor stationary point visited first is decoupled from which modality contributes more to minimizing $f_{mm}$; this phenomenon is known as ``superficial modality preference'' \citep{zhang2023theory}.
+For example, in the toy MSL task shown in Figure \ref{fig:overview}, the drop in the objective value $f_{mm}$ is smaller when modality $m_1$ is learned (when the norm of the encoder weights $\Vert \theta_{m_1} \Vert$ attains a nonzero value) than when modality $m_2$ is learned, even though modality $m_1$ is learned first.
+Thus, imbalanced modality learning can lead to models that overfit a fast-learning modality and are therefore suboptimal for the overall multi-modal sensor fusion objective.